choonlog/Global-stabilization/README.md

 We developed it based on [Booleasim](https://github.com/jehoons/BooleanSim) that is pytython 3 package for finding attractors in Boolean network and was developed by jehoons.

 # Install
-* Unordered list can use asterisks
+* Booleansim
+⋅⋅⋅ Download Booleasim